BSc(Hons) Nursing (Children and Young People)

 You'll get a broad range of practice experiences, putting you in a strong position for future employment in either a community or hospital setting.
 In each placement setting you'll receive support and guidance from supervisors and assessors.

 During the course, you'll experience placements across a range of practice areas including hospital, community, and social care settings.
 Within these placement experiences, you'll be supervised and assessed to achieve the proficiencies within the course and complete the 2,300 hours of practice learning as required by the Nursing and Midwifery Council.
 As part of this, you'll also experience simulated learning experiences which will enhance your practice learning, provide exposure to hard-to-reach areas of practice, and focus on developing advanced skills.

 Nursing students at UWE Bristol are based at Glenside, our dedicated healthcare campus.
 It's a welcoming community that combines beautiful surroundings with first-rate facilities and equipment.

-Our Skills Simulation Suite is a replica hospital ward where you'll be able to refine your clinical skills and build your confidence before going out into practice.
+Our Skills Simulation centre is a replica hospital ward where you'll be able to refine your clinical skills and build your confidence before going out into practice.

 There are consultation rooms, adapted living spaces, a maternity unit, and a children's unit, as well as a range of manikins on which you can develop your clinical expertise.